Selecting and developing activities for exploring motion

 Ideas to emphasise here

-Work through the Physics Narrative to find these lines of thinking worked out and then look in the Classroom Activities for some examples of activities.
+Work through the Physics Narrative to find these lines of thinking worked out and then look in the Teaching Approaches for some examples of activities.

 Strategies for supporting learning

-- Introduce the idea that relative motion is the only motion, without causing indigestion
+- introduced the idea that relative motion is the only motion, without causing indigestion

 These are all related to findings about children's ideas from research.
 The teaching activities will provide some suggestions.
 So will colleagues, near and far.